bonyuta0204/Essay/Draft.md

 + length: 8 months
 + participants: Student in Psychology class
 	+ they have incentive of grade to keep participating the essay
+	+ First they have to measure theier happiness level.
+	+ then they have to practice Intervention for one month.
+	+ the intereventino they perform will be three positive things.and letter of gratitude (research shows that it has longer effect in firtst one and dhorter for second one)
+	+ after, 1weeks, 1montn, and every one month later after it, collect data.
+		+ the data include, there SWB, how much they enjoy PAI(for first two) and whether they are still using it (last 7 times.), how much positive emotion they feel after PAI if they still contines it.
+	+ analyses these data. comparison between two groups and intergroups. correlation between how often they continue and happiness.comparison of the extent they feel positive feelings and happiness level.
+ANOVA on time passed and three data.

+#### Result
+>(We measured participants’ happiness at baseline and immediately after the intervention
+>period with the 4-item Subjective Happiness Scale (SHS; Lyubomirsky & Lepper, 1999))

 #### Part3